ClubObsidian/chunkmerger/README.md

 ## Running

-Put files that you want to merge into the other world in the `source` folder.
+Put files that you want to merge into the other world in the `sourceworldname/region` folder.

-Put files that you want to merge into in the `destination` folder.
+Put files that you want to merge into in the `destinationworldname/region` folder.

-Run by using `merger.py`, you will need Python 3.
+Run by using `merger.py -s sourcefolder -d destinationfolder`, you will need Python 3.

 ## Warning